mozilla/kitsune/docs/patching.rst

 ::

+    git log --graph --decorate
-    git log -5                          # Verify that the merge went OK. git push mozilla master             # !!!
+    git push mozilla master             # !!!
 Pushing code to the primary repo/branch!

     # Optionally, you can keep your Github master in sync.
     git push origin master              # Not strictly necessary but kinda nice. git push origin :my-feature-branch  # Nice to clean up.

+This should automatically close the PR, as GitHub will notice the merge commit.

-Once the commit is on ``mozilla/master``, copy the commit url to the bug in Bugzilla and close the pull request.
+Once the commit is on ``mozilla/master``, copy the commit url to the bug.

 Once the commit has been deployed to stage and prod, set the bug to ``RESOLVED FIXED``.
 This tells everyone that the fix is in production.